 What Questions do Coaches and Facility Owners Need to Know the Answers To?

 At On Deck Sports, we fully understand that building a facility from the ground up can be an overwhelming and complicated project.
-With custom turf, netting, padding, and rubber flooring options- we’d like to help.
-Since 2001, our sports facility design team has helped over 1,000 customers design, install, and supply all the equipment their sports facility needs.
+With a range of custom turf, netting, padding, and rubber flooring options- we’d like to help.
+Since 2001, our sports facility design team has helped over 1,300 customers design, install, and supply all the equipment their sports facility needs.
 We have decades of combined experience helping our clients from the initial planning stages all the way through the final installation and beyond.
-This experience allows us to provide top level services and advice – far above the industry standard.
+This experience allows us to provide top-level services and advice – far above the industry standard.
 For this blog post, we have asked our team to compile a list of commonly asked questions coaches and sports facility owners have when they are looking to build out or expand their facilities.
 These are some of their most common questions.

 What size building do I need for my sports facility?

 For us, no facility is too small, and no challenge is too big.
 For you, it depends on what you are looking to accomplish with the facility.
 Do you envision it as a practice facility for youth players learning the fundamentals?
 Or are you planning for collegiate or professional players to hone their skills?
 Or perhaps a mixed-use facility for all ages and skill levels.
 Either way, our team takes your building and designs a facility that will maximize the space you have.
 We have designed and outfitted all different sizes from a single tunnel to multiple fields.

 How much does it cost to outfit my facility?